ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

 ****************************************************************************************

 TensorFlow is an open-source library for solving machine-learning, deep-learning, and artificial-intelligence problems.
-It can be used to solve many problems across different sectors and industries but primarily focuses on training and inference in neural networks.
+It can solve many problems across different sectors and industries but primarily focuses on training and inference in neural networks.
 It is one of the most popular and in-demand frameworks and is very active in open source contribution and development.

 .. warning::

-    As of ROCm 6.1, Tensorflow-rocm packages are now found on https://repo.radeon.com/rocm/manylinux .
+    As of ROCm 6.1, Tensorflow-rocm packages are found on https://repo.radeon.com/rocm/manylinux .
-    Previous to ROCm 6.1, packages were found at https://pypi.org/project/tensorflow-rocm
+    Previous to ROCm 6.1, packages were found on https://pypi.org/project/tensorflow-rocm

 .. list-table::
     :header-rows: 1

     * - ROCm
       - TensorFlow
+    * - 6.1.x
+      - 2.13.1, 2.14.0, 2.15.0
     * - 6.0.x
       - 2.12.1, 2.13.1, 2.14.0
-    * - 6.1.0
-      - 2.13.1, 2.14.0, 2.15.0

 Installing TensorFlow
 ===============================================

-The following sections contain options for installing TensorFlow.
+The following section describes TensorFlow installation options.

 Option 1: using a Docker image
 -------------------------------------------------------------------------------